pmeeny/CI-MS1-RestaurantWebsite/README.md

 1. Login to GitHub (https://wwww.github.com)
 2. Select the repository pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite
 3. Click the Code button and copy the HTTPS url, for example: https://github.com/pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite.git
-4. In your IDE, open a terminal and run the git clone commaned, for example
+4. In your IDE, open a terminal and run the git clone command, for example

 ```git clone https://github.com/pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite.git```